-16.12.1 All hunting shall be within the inner boundaries of the buffer zones marked as posted by the Department.

-16.12.2 Only shotguns and bow & arrows may be possessed or used while hunting.

-16.12.3 The hunting of and/or possession of Mourning Dove or Wild Pigeons (Rock Dove) is prohibited.
+- 16.12.1 All hunting shall be within the inner boundaries of the buffer zones marked as posted by the Department. - 16.12.2 Only shotguns and bow & arrows may be possessed or used while hunting. - 16.12.3 The hunting of and/or possession of Mourning Dove or Wild Pigeons (Rock Dove) is prohibited.

-16.13 Permits for waterfowl hunting within the Great Swamp Impoundment may be obtained only from the Great Swamp Field Headquarters.
+16.13 NINIGRET CONSERVATION AREA / EAST BEACH

-16.14 Permits for trapping all management areas may be obtained from the Division of Fish & Wildlife at the Great Swamp Field Headquarters.

-16.15 SIMMONS MILL POND MANAGEMENT AREA -- Only archery equipment, bow and arrows, may be possessed or used while hunting white-tailed deer within the Simmons Mill Pond Management in Little Compton.
+- 16.13.1 Designated as an undeveloped State Park and is open for small game and Archery Deer Hunting only. - 16.14 Permits for trapping all management areas may be obtained from the Division of Fish & Wildlife at the Great Swamp Field Headquarters. - 16.15 SIMMONS MILL POND MANAGEMENT AREA -Deer hunting using archery, muzzleloader and shotgun is permitted while hunting within the Simmons Mill Pond Management in Little Compton.
+Sunday hunting will be allowed.
 (See Section 11, Firearms)